 The craft of making ceramics and clay vessels is one of the oldest human arts.
-Pottery is made by cooking soft clay at high temperatures until it hardens into an entirely new substance---ceramics.
+Pottery is made by cooking soft clay at high temperatures until it hardens into an entirely new substance — ceramics.
 Early pottery vessels were used primarily for storing liquids, grains and other items.
 Clay pots were used for cooking and storage.
-Pottery from Japan dated to 10,000 B.C. is the oldest known in the world.
+Pottery from Japan dated to 10,000 B.C. was long thought to be the oldest known ceramics in the world but older pottery has been found in China (See Below).
 Nine thousand year old sites in Turkey with ancient pottery have yielded mostly bowls and cups.

 Early Pottery in China

-Beginning around 3500 B.C., the Lungshnanoid Culture (named after a village in Shandong province where the artifacts were found) produced white pottery and "eggshell-thin" black pottery.
+At places in both the Yellow River valley and the Yangtze River valley handmade pottery from as early as the 6th millennium B.C. has been unearthed.
+Some of the earliest examples of pottery in China, dating back to 6000 B.C. , were created by the "Yangshao Culture," (named after village near the confluence of the Yellow, Fen and Wei rivers where the artifacts were found).
+Some of these clay vessels have painted flowers, fish, human faces, vaginas and geometric designs.
+Beginning around 3500 B.C., the Lungshan Culture (named after a village in Shandong province where the artifacts were found) produced white pottery and "eggshell-thin" black pottery.
 Multi-colored and burnished black pottery appeared in Neolithic times in settlements along the upper, middle and lower reaches of the Yellow and Yangtze River.

 Cermaic black pottery cup,